WHO’S THIS THEN

 Siân’s TV writing credits include Dave’s Hypothetical and an original comedy pilot The Conspiracy Files for Channel 4 Shorts.
 She has written for the multi-award-winning Hat Trick comedy podcast SeanceCast, BBC Radio Wales, BBC Radio 4 Extra’s Newsjack and BBC Radio 1.

-Siân directed Leicester New Comedian of the Year 2021 Winner Sam Nicoresti’s solo show Cancel Anti Wokeflake Snow Culture and has collaborated as a writer on numerous theatre projects including Joana Nastari’s F*ck You, Pay Me (2019.)
-She loves to support other people’s projects with one-on-one writing coaching or group workshops.
+Siân directed Leicester New Comedian of the Year Winner Sam Nicoresti’s show Cancel Anti-Wokeflake Snow Culture and collaborates with various writer-performers as a dramaturg: from stand-up comedians to queer feminist wrestlers.
+She loves to support other people’s projects through group workshops or one-on-one writing coaching - more information here.

 Siân has been a guest lecturer at Slade School of Fine Art on Absurdism, Queerness and Political Comedy and was selected for the prestigious Creative Fellowship with Arts & Culture University of Exeter in 2020/21.